Curricular Resource Center

 Develop an Independent Concentration Proposal

 Developing an Independent Concentration looks different for everyone.
-However, there are certain steps many people take to gather information and advice on how to explore their field, define their learning goals, and craft a compelling proposal.
+However, many people take specific steps to gather information and advice on exploring their field, defining their learning goals, and crafting a compelling proposal.

 Deadlines